-Our mission is to develop contributing members of society in a positive and structured environment, providing a safe place where children can learn and grow under the supervision of caring adults.
+Our mission is to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens by providing a safe place where children can learn and grow under the supervision of caring adults.

 Our objectives are to provide all our children and youth, who are predominantly from atrisk populations, with the resources, behaviors, and life skills necessary to prevent them from becoming victims of substance abuse.
 Using the SMART program curriculum assures our success in meeting our goals and objectives.
 The SMART programs are research-based life skills programs developed by the national level Boys & Girls Club.
 Their goal is to help young people resist alcohol, tobacco and other drug use (ATOD).
-The format is based on interactive, small-group activities that increase participants' peer support, enhance life skills, build resiliency and strengthen leadership skills.
+The format is based on interactive, smallgroup activities that increase participants' peer support, enhance life skills, build resiliency and strengthen leadership skills.
 For more than a decade, Boys & Girls Clubs have successfully used this program nationwide.
 The material is presented in age-appropriate increments: